Irrotational Contact Fields

-In an attempt to make the problem tractable, Anitescu introduced a convex approximation of contact \cite{bib:anitescu2006}.
-This work effectively replaces the original NCP by a convex approximation with existence guarantees.
-Later, Todorov \cite{bib:todorov2011} regularizes this formulation to write a strictly convex formulation with a unique solution.
-Our previous work \cite{bib:castro2022unconstrained} introduces the convex Semi-Analytic Primal (SAP) formulation for the modeling of compliant contact.
-SAP embraces compliance to provide a robust and performant tool that targets robotics applications --- grippers have compliant surfaces to establish stable grasps, and robotic feet are most often padded with compliant surfaces.
-Although the formulation is inherently compliant, rigid contact can be modeled to good approximation using a \emph{near-rigid} approximation.
-The work focuses on physical correctness, numerical conditioning and robustness.
+In an attempt to make the problem tractable, Anitescu introduced a convex approximation of contact~\cite{bib:anitescu2006}, effectively replacing the original NCP with a convex approximation that guarantees the existence of solutions.
+Later, Todorov~\cite{bib:todorov2011} regularized this formulation to write a strictly convex formulation with a unique solution.
+Our previous work~\cite{bib:castro2022unconstrained} introduced the convex Semi-Analytic Primal (SAP) formulation for modeling compliant contact.
+SAP embraces compliance to provide a robust and performant tool that targets robotics applications --- where grippers feature compliant surfaces for stable grasps and robotic feet are often padded with compliant materials.
+Although the formulation is inherently compliant, rigid contact can be modeled to a good approximation using a \emph{near-rigid} approximation.
+The work focused on physical correctness, numerical conditioning, and robustness.